Honesty

 Is there something dishonest that I need to repent of?

-defraud others, rather “Be careful to do what is right in the sight of everyone” (Ex 23:8; Eccl 7:7; Rom 12:17; 2 Cor 8:21).
+the sight of everyone” (Ex 23:8; Eccl 7:7; Rom 12:17; 2 Cor 8:21).
 Do not be involved in any shady business dealings, or ‘modify’ transactions for personal advantage (Lev 19:35,36).
-Integrity, built up over time, can quickly be lost through a wrong decision or action.
+A reputation of integrity, built up over time, can quickly be lost through a wrong decision or action.

 While strong and immediate reactions to life’s challenges can easily become hurtful words or wrong actions if unwisely expressed towards others, we can express our feelings plainly and honestly to God in prayer (Job 7:11).
 He is all knowing (omniscient).
 He enables us to gain an eternal perspective on the situation and then we can deal constructively with those strong emotions – firstly dealing with our own attitudes, then if appropriate and when in control of ourselves, we can confront those involved to remedy the situation.

-Paul tells his readers to judge themselves honestly with a correct appraisal – not too high indicating pride or too low implying poor self-worth (Rom 12:3).
+Paul tells his readers to judge themselves honestly with a correct appraisal – not too high an opion indicating pride or too low implying poor self-worth (Rom 12:3).

-See also: bribes, cheating, fairness, genuine, half-truth, integrity, lying, truth.
+See also: accountability, bribes, cheating, deception, fairness, genuine, half-truth, integrity, lying, opinion, truth.